Is Winter a Good Time to Go to Hawaii?

-I sometimes see and hear people asking if Winter is a good or bad time to go to Hawaii.
-I’ve been fortunate enough to visit Hawaii in all four seasons and each season is great – even Winter.
-Here are three excellent reasons why Winter is a definitely a good time to visit Hawaii.
+I sometimes see and hear people asking if winter is a good or bad time to go to Hawaii.
+I’ve been fortunate enough to visit Hawaii in all four seasons and each season is great – even winter.
+Here are three excellent reasons why winter is a definitely a good time to visit Hawaii.

 1. Hawaii’s Winter Weather is Wonderfully Warm

-Hawaii can be a great Winter escape, especially if you live in a cold climate.
-I’ve been to Hawaii in the chilliest Winter months of January and February and thoroughly enjoyed the warm Hawaiian sun.
+Hawaii can be a great winter escape, especially if you live in a cold climate.
+I’ve been to Hawaii in the chilliest winter months of January and February and thoroughly enjoyed the warm Hawaiian sun.
 So, what sort of temperatures can you expect?
 Let’s take Waikiki and Honolulu as good, centrally located example and examine their January weather averages.
 Per Weather.com, Waikiki’s average daily high temperature in January is 80ºF.
 Just imagine what a respite that would be from the freezing cold of North America.
 I can tell you from experience, it rocks!

-Now, Waikiki’s January evenings will get a bit “chillier”, that is if you want to call 66ÂşF “chilly”.
-When you’re knee-deep in snow, 66ÂşF is almost unimaginably, sweltering hot.
+Now, Waikiki’s January evenings will get a bit “chillier”, that is if you want to call 66ºF “chilly”.
+When you’re knee-deep in snow at home, 66ºF is almost unimaginably, sweltering hot.

-If there is a “downside” to Hawaii’s Winter weather, it’s that the islands tend to receive more rain during the Winter.
-Typically, spurts of rain burst in and burst out in Hawaii, it would be unusual to experience two or three of solid rain.
-Just think of this increased chance of rain as increasing your rainbow viewing opportunities.
 Hawaii has many micro-climates and some areas receive significantly less quantities of rain.
-So, if you are headed to Hawaii in the Winter, be sure and see my recommendations on where to stay in Hawaii to avoid rain.
+So, if you are headed to Hawaii in the winter, be sure and see my recommendations on where to stay in Hawaii to avoid rain.
 You may not be able to avoid it altogether, but you will certainly minimizes your chances.

 2. The Big Waves Visit in Winter

-Hawaii’s Winter brings monster waves.
-What do I mean by monster waves?
-I mean waves that are 20-feet and higher.
-Oahu’s North Shore is the place to see these giant waves and watch the expert and professional surfers carve their way through these massive forces.
-If you time your visit right, you may even get to watch the world’s most prestigious surfing competitions, Vans Triple Crown of Surfing.
+On Oahu, if you time your visit right, you may even get to watch the world’s most prestigious surfing competitions, Vans Triple Crown of Surfing.
 Two of my favorite big wave watching spots are the Banzai Pipeline at Ehukai Beach and Waimea Beach.

 3. Hawaii Offers Outstanding Humpback Whale Watching in Winter

-Each Winter, between four to six thousand humpback whales migrate to Hawaii’s protected waters to mate and give birth.
+Each winter, between four to six thousand humpback whales migrate to Hawaii’s protected waters to mate and give birth.
 It’s virtually impossible not to be amazed when you see a 40-ton whale leap out of the water and create a giant splash.
-Even the sight of a whale’s tail or exhalation might make your heart skip a beat.
-The months of January, February and March are the peak months for humpback whale watching, though you will likely see them in November, December, and April as well.
-Maui, Lanai, and the Big Island are my two favorite islands for observing humpback whales.
+Even the sight of a whale’s tail or exhalation is fascinating.

-Have you been to Hawaii in the Winter?
+Have you been to Hawaii in the winter?
 What was your experience?
 Did you bask in the sun while your hometown was freezing cold?

 Did a last minute trip to Waikiki for our good friends wedding last January..
 We have also been in July and August.
 We felt the difference in temperature…especially in the water…but coming from Toronto…Hawaii was beautifully warm in January..
 But much cooler than in the summer… It was perfect weather for the wedding though!
 Not to hot!